 One of our top priorities in the Capital Budget Request was the renovation of the Muhlenberg branch of the New York Public Library.
 The sidewalk and HVAC need to be replaced.
 Extensive roof work is needed; the interior spaces renovated.
-New furniture and a security system would be nice as well.
+New furniture and a security system are needed as well.